igorwintner/ultramarathon_project/README.md

-The results show that for very long distances such as 100 km, women and men have very equal times, with women having a higher average speed.
+The results show that for very long distances such as 100 km, women and men have very equal times, with men having only a bit higher average speed.
 However, for the 50 km race, men dominate and the difference in average speed is slightly more noticeable.

-2. What age groups are the best in the 100 km race (10 + races)
+### 2. What age groups are the best in the 100 km race (10 + races)

 ```python